Fritz X: Usage in combat

 The American light cruiser USS Savannah was hit by Fritz Xs at 10:00 AM on 11 September 1943 during the invasion of Salerno, and was forced to retire to the United States for eight months of repairs.
 A single Fritz X passed through the roof of "C" turret and killed the turret crew and a damage control party when it exploded in the lower ammunition-handling room.
 The blast tore a large hole in the ship's bottom, opened a seam in her side, and blew out all fires in her boiler rooms.
-Savannah lay dead in the water with her forecastle nearly awash, and eight hours elapsed before her boilers were relit, allowing the Savannah to get under way for Malta.
+Savannah lay dead in the water with her forecastle nearly awash, and eight hours elapsed before her boilers were relit, allowing the ship to get under way for Malta.
 USS Savannah lost 197 crewmen in this attack.
 Fifteen other sailors were seriously wounded, and four more were trapped in a watertight compartment for 60 hours.
-These four sailors were not rescued until Savannah had already arrived at Grand Harbor, Valletta, Malta on 12 September.
+These four sailors were rescued when Savannah had arrived at Grand Harbor, Valletta, Malta on 12 September.

-Savannah's sister ship, USS Philadelphia, had been targeted earlier that same morning.
-While it is often believed that the ship was hit by a Fritz X, in fact the bomb just missed the ship, exploding about 15 meters away.
+Savannah's sister ship, USS Philadelphia, had been targeted earlier the same morning.
+The Fritz X just missed the ship, exploding about 15 metres away.
 Damage was minimal.

 The Royal Navy's light cruiser HMS Uganda was hit by a Fritz X off Salerno at 14:40 on 13 September.
 The Fritz X passed through seven decks and straight through her keel, exploding underwater just under the keel.
 The concussive shock of the Fritz X's underwater detonation close to Uganda's hull extinguished all her boiler fires, and resulted in sixteen men being killed, with Uganda taking on 1,300 tons of water.
 Uganda was towed to Malta for repairs.